 Creating a home which was seen to be floating amongst the established trees at the front of the site was an important part of the brief for this residential architecture project.
 The home needed to complement the landscape within the leafy suburb of East Ivanhoe whilst maintain a high-level of privacy for the occupants.
 Luxury was the key, with a high-level of interior finish requested.
 Good entertaining areas were essential, which needed to incorporate adults’ formal spaces as well as separate areas for older children.

 Out of this brief materialised The Ivanhoe House.

-Through an extensive architectural design process we developed an architectural design solution which featured a combination of a cantilevered concrete floor and awning structures which expanded views from the interior out into the landscape.
+Through an extensive architectural design process we developed a solution which featured a combination of a cantilevered concrete floor and awning structures which expanded views from the interior out into the landscape.